clerk/javascript/docs/PUBLISH.md

 _Note: Only core maintainers can publish packages._

-_Package versioning and publishing is currently handled by @clerkinc/frontend-team._

 ## Publishing stable package versions (`@latest`)

 We are using [changesets](https://github.com/changesets/changesets), so our CICD is using [`changesets/action`](https://github.com/changesets/action) to automate the release process when releasing stable package versions targeting the `@latest` tag.